daxxded/Nadiya/README.md

 - **Interact / confirm**: `Space` or `Enter` to use doors, talk to NPCs, or trigger UI selections.
 - **Phone (exploration segments)**: press `P` anywhere outside of menus to open/close the phone; inside the Discord app use arrows or `Q/E` to switch friends, type naturally, `Enter` to send, and `Esc`/`Backspace` to back out of apps.
 - **Dialogues**: `Esc`, `Q`, `X`, or `Tab` will close any open conversation panel once you’re done reading.
+- **Objective overlay**: tap `H` to toggle the “What to do” helper panel if you need a reminder of the current goals.
 - **Skip segment**: click the ⏭ icon next to the HUD clock to jump to the next scheduled beat (useful if you don’t want to wait out the real-time school timings).
 - **Pause / Settings**: `Esc` toggles the overlay (adjust audio, text speed, and AI usage).
 Close the window (Alt+F4) if you really need to exit; the game no longer binds a quit shortcut to `Esc` so dialogue dismissal stays safe.